mosharaf/eecs598/Assignmnets/Assignment2/README.md

 ## Overall Architecture

 In this section, we give a brief introduction of the overall architecure of TensorFlow and how it works in a high level.
 You are encouraged to read more elsewhere (official documents, papers, etc.) to consolidate your understand in TensorFlow.

 To start a TensorFlow workload, users first write the client TensorFlow program that builds the computation graph.
 The client program then creates the session and starts the work (training process in our case).
-In a single-machine TensorFlow setting, TensorFlow includes a session implemented to communicate only with the local device.

-In a distributed TensorFlow setting as shown below, the session that the client program creates will send the graph definition to the distributed master encoded using protobuf.
+In the distributed TensorFlow setting, the session that the client program creates will send the graph definition to the distributed master using gRPC.
 When the client evaluates a node or nodes in the graph, the evaluation triggers a call to the distributed master to initiate computation.
 The main responsibility of the distributed master is to partition the graph and send subgraphs to the workers.
 The dataflow executor in each worker node handles requests from the master, and schedules the execution of the kernels that comprise a local subgraph.
 Each worker completes the task in parallel, and the communication among the workers is done via some send and receive nodes inserted by the distributed master.